bra1nDump/ai-task-vscode/documents/backlog.md

 - Delay scroll into view until there's only a single match ?
 I thought it would already do that
 - Indentation should ideally be taken into account when generating diffs to match the indentation preferred by the user.
 This is low priority since type script does not care about it
 - Preview also scrolls up all the time as we are re-writing the document.
 I wonder if we were to append to the document instead of write to fs scroll would be preserved
-- Preview for the high level oftentimes flickers.
-Not sure what causes itb but try larger outputs
-  - we rewriting the entire file.
-Workaround documented in append function
 - Provide token count on the input and provide approximate price

-## Demo
-- Have a task alias - ai-task? for demo / brand purposes
-- Have audio - probably why retention so low - peoplea are not entertained
-- Have better splash screen
-- Less stuff happening in the demo - no command line running
-- Shorter video

 ## Developer experience working on ai-task